Learn From My Failures

 The Chinese set up a warehouse in California, built a few websites, and started under-pricing us by at least $100 on every scooter model.

 However, they could have sold them for $200, $300 or $400 less than us.
-They made them cheap and could sell them cheaper than anybody else.
+They made them cheap in China and could sell them cheaper than anybody else.

 We bought our base scooter model from them for more than $300 plus we had to pay freight and customs.
 We sold them for $699 each but had to sell a ton to break even because we had our own overhead including a shipping manager, marketing manager, telephone sales reps, mechanics, receptionists, lease space, etc.